Memorandum of Cooperation on Trans-Tasman Bank Distress Management

 The participants in the Memorandum are:

-• The member agencies of the Australian Council of Financial Regulators (the Council):
+• The member agencies of the Australian Council of Financial Regulators (the CFR):

 • The agencies in New Zealand responsible for responding to financial system distress: